byjpr/boojum/README.md

 # Boojum

-Boojum allows your to run your Shopify themes on your computer, without a persistent connection to the internet.
-Use awesome things like Live Reloading.
+Liquid has escaped it's container.
+Boojum allows you to run Shopify themes locally, or on a CI service.
+No persistent internet connection required.
+Do awesome things.

 ### Install Dev